 The Makgadikgadi Migration is the second-largest migration of African ungulates.
 This consists of an estimated 30,000 animals, the majority being zebra, making the 35km round trip from the Boteti River to the Makgadikgadi salt pans in northeastern Botswana.
 The migration arrives in the Makgadikgadi pans as soon as the rains begin, when thousands of Burchell’s zebra and blue wildebeest make their way there to feed on the sweet summer grasses and take advantage of the high mineral content found in the salt pans.
 We would advise the first two weeks of March as the best chance to see the largest herds.
 This is because, provided the rains have not been really poor, the majority of the migration will still be in the area and the roads will have begun to dry out, thus making getting around much easier.

 You really have to think about why you are visiting the pans.
 The camps and the activities they offer are very different to each other.
-Speaking to a knowledgeable consultant and discussing the benefits of the different times of year is incredibly important.
+Overall, the pans work very well as a contrast to the wet, lush areas that house Botswana’s best game.
+We recommend that clients try to visit the area if they intend to spend over a week in the country; however, speaking to a knowledgeable consultant and discussing the benefits of the different times of year is incredibly important.